 Best time to travel: Mid–April to early October but don’t travel in July and August if you want to avoid the bulk of the tourists on the Dalmatian Coast and steer clear of the hottest part of the year

 Best places to slow the itinerary down: Mostar and Split

 Mode of transport: Train and bus

-Travelling along Croatia’s Adriatic coast – having your own transport for this part of the journey would be worthwhile
+Travelling along Croatia’s Adriatic coast – although perfectly feasible by bus, having your own transport for this part of the journey would be worthwhile

 Belgrade – one of the coolest cities in the Balkans

 The Mokra Gora/Sargan 8 gauge narrow railway, which is situated between Visegrad and Zlatibor.
 Getting seats can be tricky as the train is often fully booked but the journey is definitely a highlight if you can get them (try the tourist board in Zlatibor if all else fails – they managed to get us two seats at the last minute)

 If you’re following our Budapest to Belgrade itinerary, you may also find some of our blog posts useful…

 Balkan Viator is a useful resource for finding bus and train schedules in the region, although it’s not 100% reliable so double-check timings locally.

 Depending on our itinerary, often we just find our accommodation as we go, particularly in smaller places.
 In big cities, we tend to make a reservation in advance using Booking.com.